inQWIRE/VQO/README.md

 opam init
 eval $(opam env)

-# install some version of the OCaml compiler in a switch named "VQO"
+# install some version of the OCaml compiler in a switch named "vqo"
-opam switch create VQO 4.12.0
+opam switch create vqo 4.12.0
 eval $(opam env)

 # install Coq -- this will take a while!